Candidates

 Modern Agile teams are increasingly cross-functional, managing the entire software lifecycle to enhance speed and quality.
 This structure ensures that every team member is actively involved in the development process, fostering a collaborative environment where all contribute to the success of the project.

 Quality assurance practices are also evolving, with renewed emphasis on technical practices and sustainable testing strategies.
+In regulated domains such as medical devices, pharmaceuticals, or aerospace, particular importance is placed on ensuring compliance and traceability throughout the development process.
 As Agile methodologies advance, delivering high-quality software that meets user needs and expectations remains the top priority.

 The following table summarizes key points and trends in Agile computing: